ZaneChodaniecky/NHL-Win-Predictor/README.md

 - shots_YYYY.csv : Sourced from https://peter-tanner.com/moneypuck/downloads/shots_YYYY.zip (Downloaded in preprocessing script)
 - NHL_Schedule_2024.csv : Current year (2024) schedule is provided.
 May need to be recreated custom for future seasons.
 Sourced from https://media.nhl.com/public/news/18238.
 - shots_history.csv : Created using 'Create Shots History.py'.
 Script will need to be updated with new year file links for future seasons.
 Sourced from https://moneypuck.com/data.htm
-- win_history.csv : File provided had data through 1/28/2025 and is appended with new data when preprocessing script is run.
+- win_history.csv : File provided here has data through 1/28/2025 and is appended with new data when preprocessing script is run.
 Pulled from official NHL api https://api-web.nhle.com/v1/wsc/game-story/
 - goalie_history.csv : File provided had data through 1/28/2025 and is appended with new data when preprocessing script is run.
 Calculated from shots_YYYY.csv

 ### Notes Users